open-mmlab/mmdetection3d/configs/fcos3d/README.md

 We implement test time augmentation for the dense outputs of detection heads, which is more effective than merging predicted boxes at last.
 You can turn on it by setting `flip=True` in the `test_pipeline`.

+### Training with finetune

+Due to the scale and measurements of depth is different from those of other regression targets, we first train the model with depth weight equal to 0.2 for a more stable training procedure.
+For a stronger detector with better performance, please finetune the model with depth weight changed to 1.0 as shown in the [config](./fcos3d_r101_caffe_fpn_gn-head_dcn_2x8_1x_nus-mono3d_finetune.py).
+Note that the path of `load_from` needs to be changed to yours accordingly.

 ## Results

 ### NuScenes